 Impact/Mitigation Measure Implementation and Monitoring Responsible Party Timing Where the grid pattern of streets is discontinuous, residents and patrons may experience some delays in gaining access to homes and businesses near construction.
-Mitigation measures: construction would be planned and scheduled to minimize traffic delays and inconvenience.
-Access to all neighborhoods would be maintained throughout the construction period.
+Mitigation measures: construction would be planned and scheduled to minimize traffic delays and inconvenience.Access to all neighborhoods would be maintained throughout the construction period.
 Residents and patrons, as well as medical and emergency service responders, will be directed to alternate routes to gain access to homes and businesses.
-Acquisitions and Displacements/Relocations The following short-term/construction impacts have been identified: • Temporary construction easements would be required on 173 parcels for installation of project features. • Three privately owned parcels would be affected by utility easements. • The proporary easements are needed on 10 parcels of public property and two easements for utility work.
-Mitigation measures: • Impacts related to temporary changes to parking and access will be mitigated by developing a Construction Outreach Coordination Plan during final design.
-The plan will detail planned activities during construction, partnerships, and specific programs to assist local businesses and residents affected by construction and methods to minimize impacts during construction of the project.
-Work with residents and business-owners to provide an alternate access to their neighborhoods and businesses Maintenance of access for fire stations, hospitals, emergency vehicles, day care, schools, etc. Maintenance of traffic and sequence of construction would be planned and scheduled to minimize traffic delays and inconvenience.
+Acquisitions and Displacements/Relocations The following short-term/construction impacts have been identified: Temporary construction easements would be required on 173 parcels for installation of project features.
+Three privately owned parcels would be affected by utility easements.
+Temporary easements are needed on 10 parcels of public property and two easements for utility work.
+Impacts related to temporary changes to parking and access will be mitigated by developing a Construction. partnerships, and specific programs to assist local businesses and residents during construction and methods to minimize impacts during construction of the project.
+BMPs would be implemented: Work with residents and business-owners to provide an alternate access to their neighborhoods and businesses Maintenance of access for fire stations, hospitals, emergency vehicles, day care, schools, etc. Maintenance of traffic and sequence of construction would be planned and scheduled to minimize traffic delays and inconvenience.
 Access to all neighborhoods would be maintained throughout the construction period.
 Metropolitan Council Cultural Resources Mitigation for construction related impacts would be Metropolitan